Volifter/AOC-2022-Kotlin/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-This repository will contain a list of solutions to daily challenges written in [Kotlin][kotlin].
+This repository contains a list of solutions to daily challenges written in [Kotlin][kotlin].

 [^aoc]: